pflagerd/fastapi_learn_tutorial_user_guide/work-instructions/how to work through a tutorial.md

      ![Image](https://github.com/user-attachments/assets/87a516aa-6cf3-4bd5-a5a3-f9e01148cadb)

-2. Update fastapi_learn_tutorial_user_guide/RUNME to show the correct tutorial in Chromium Instance 2, Tab 1.
+2. TODO: MAKE CLEARER: Update fastapi_learn_tutorial_user_guide/RUNME to show the correct tutorial in Chromium Instance 2, Tab 1.
 3. Observe that the name of the URL for the current tutorial has a "suffix". e.g.
    ![image](https://github.com/user-attachments/assets/ab2f3d0c-4f49-4513-a528-653dda557eea)